NVIDIA/workbench-example-nemotron-finetune/README.md

 7. Navigate to the `code/notebooks` directory of the project.
 Then, open your fine-tuning notebook of choice and get started.
 Happy coding!

 ### Tutorial (CLI-Only)
 Some users may choose to use the **CLI tool only** instead of the Desktop App.
-If you do not NVIDIA AI Workbench installed, first follow the installation instructions for AI Workbench [here](https://developer.nvidia.com/ai-workbench-beta/).
+If you do not NVIDIA AI Workbench installed, first complete the installation for AI Workbench [here](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/).
 Then,
 1. Fork this Project to your own GitHub namespace and copying the link

    ```